firesidefiction/firesidefiction.github.io/_drafts/2018-05-22-the-finger.md

 teaser: "All you have to do is just go to the range, wrap your finger across the muzzle and pull the trigger.
 Bang.
 Your hand slipped, it was an accident, they call an ambulance, you're done."
 author-img: april-grant.jpg
 author-bio: |
   [April](http://www.aprilcatherinegrant.com) lives near Boston, and writes stories, poems, and songs.
 She has published poetry in _Strange Horizons_ and _Mythic Delirium_, and in the anthology _The Moment of Change_ (2012).
 Her other interests include traditional music, contra dancing, biking, container gardening, and appreciating actors from classic horror movies.
+proofread: false
 ---

 "You'll never be at a better time in your life for this to happen," said my father.
 "You're really healthy; even for a college student, you're fit.
 You can get it over with now, and then you'll be safe forever."